-After some dozens of curves and bends we now decided to take the main road that you can see down here.
-When the new motorway Via Rapida was opened for traffic it cut driving time to Western Madeira.
+After some dozens of curves and bends we now decided to take the big main road that you can see down here.
+When the new motorway Via Rapida was opened for traffic it really cut driving time to Western Madeira.

-The tunnel leads to Ponta do Sol that is located in a deep valley, between two tunnel openings.
+The tunnel leads to Ponta do Sol that is located in a deep valley, tight between two tunnel openings.

 Ponta do Sol

-Calheta looks a bit like Ponta do Sol but it has a sandy beach, imported from Sahara.
+Calheta looks a bit like Ponta do Sol but has a sandy beach, imported from Sahara.
 And some seafront hotels and a marina with restaurants.